 A drop in blood pressure upon changing position from lying down or sitting to standing; can cause fainting.
 Also called postural hypotension.
 (OH) is a drop in blood pressure that happens when you go from a seated position or lying down to standing.
 Certain medications (including those for high blood pressure), dehydration and conditions such as heart disease increase this risk.

 Not all people with reduced sense of smell will go on to develop Parkinson’s, but most people with PD have some loss of their sense of smell.

 In fact, reduced sense of smell, called hyposmia, is often an early sign of Parkinson’s.
 Looking back, you may realize you were losing your sense of smell several years before you received a Parkinson’s diagnosis.

-Excessive drooling, called sialorrhea, is a common symptom of Parkinson’s and can cause awkwardness in social situations.
+Excessive drooling, called Drooling or increased salivation., is a common symptom of Parkinson’s and can cause awkwardness in social situations.
 It ranges from mild wetting of the pillow during sleep to embarrassing outpourings of saliva during unguarded moments.
-For example, this can happen when the head is down, the mouth is held open involuntarily (as happens in advanced PD) or when a person is engaged in an activity and is distracted from the need to swallow automatically.